Yerlanalim/blvl-TB-27-06/README.md

 We love to be transparent with our users, so below are the next features we have planned.

 - **Roadmaps**: Sharing roadmaps with other users
-- **TechBlitz for schools**: Education groups, create your student's questions, roadmaps and allow them to battle with one another for the top spot of the class!
+- **BizLevel for schools**: Education groups, create your student's questions, roadmaps and allow them to battle with one another for the top spot of the class!
 - **Social**: Profiles, friends/coworkers
 - **Statistics**: A more in-depth statistics dashboard, giving you a greater insight on your current ability.
 - **Multi-language support**: Currently we only support JavaScript.
 However, we are looking into: Python, Typescript, and GoLang for our first wave of other languages to support.